 - Secure hardware for multiparty computation

-- Integration of hardware root of trust and PUFs
+- Integration of hardware root of trust, such as random number generators and PUFs

 - Quality metrics for secure hardware